 Filter, acidify, and oxidize the samples and a blank sample prepared with ultrapure water as specified in Clause 5.
-A minimum of 1 blank sample is required for all the methods presented.
+A minimum of 1 blank sample, which contains the tracer, is required for all the method presented.
 However, the average of several blanks can be used.
-Also, measuring blank samples at regular interval enables to rapidly detect a background issue when measuring the samples (see quality assurance and quality control program in Clause 7).
-Add the tracer to the sample.
+Also, measuring blank samples at regular interval enables to rapidly detect a background issue when measuring the samples (for quality assurance and quality control program, see Clause 7).

-Purify the sample from potential interferents.
-Purification methods are described in the informative $\underline{\text{Annexes A}}$ to $\underline{\text{C}}$.
-An equivalent method can be used but shall follow all the criteria stated in this document.
+Add the tracer as specified in one of the purification methods described in Annexes A to C. An equivalent method can be used but shall follow all the criteria enounced in this document.